“Bilennials”: Are They An Asset For The City Or Not Efficiently Used Labor?

 In 2015, the highest paid race/ethnicity of workers in Pennsylvania were Asians, earning an average salary of $60,363 annually.
 They got paid 1.21 times more than the next closest race/ethnicity group (these were Whites with an average salary of $49,690 annually, followed by Native Americans with an average salary of $34,984 annually).

-Quite often "bilennials" work as interpreters at the hospitals or courts helping those who don’t speak English.
+Quite often Bilingual Millennials work as interpreters at the hospitals or courts helping those who don’t speak English.

 Luis Padra, who came to The United States from Caracas, Venezuela in 2004 to pursue his educational goals said: “Not everyone can be an interpreter.
 You may speak the language, but it is a skill to translate and interpret, because some words just don’t exist in another language.”